5 Tag Governance Tips Every Marketer Should Know

 With practically unlimited choice, enterprise marketers for large brands have been challenged with the growing complexity of the technology ecosystem.
 Now more than ever, marketers must coordinate with their company’s developers and IT department to get these solutions up and running.
 Enterprise tag management requires planning and collaboration – anything else and you risk functional breakdown and bad data.

 And it’s no secret tag management systems (TMS) have become pivotal to enabling all these technologies to thrive.
-As an alternative to relying on IT-heavy code deployments, the TMS enables teams to deploy new ad campaigns, analytics and other third-party tools nearly on the fly.
+Tag management systems emerged in the late aughts, as an alternative to relying on IT-heavy code deployments, the TMS enables teams to deploy new ad campaigns, analytics and other third-party tools nearly on the fly.
 The TMS has become so prevalent that without them, marketing campaigns fly blind, incremental revenue is lost, analytics go dark and user experiences suffer.

 In this post, we’ll discuss best practices in tag strategy and marketing tag management, including some of the key challenges and pitfalls of managing marketing tags, as well as a few tips for how you as marketers can support tag governance by reducing errors and broken data from tags, while also increasing the efficiency and ROI of your marketing programs.